praigbe/web-scrapers/README.md

 # web-scrapers
-A number of web scrapers i made using python.
+A simple light weight web scraper made with python.